Zeroji/minecord/README.md

 #### Shells

-Through certain buttons or commands, you can activate a "shell".
-Once it's activated, everything you type will be sent directly to it, instead of the main message processing.
+Through certain buttons or via the `shell` command, you can activate a "shell".
+Once it's activated, everything you type will be sent directly to it, unless you use a prefix like `@minecord`.
 To exit a shell, simply type `exit`.

 As of now, the only shell available is the chat shell, which forwards all of your messages in the channel to the linked Minecraft server.